I’m sure you have no idea what the heck is up with that title, right? What does it all mean, all those foreign words?

 In honour of Julie, let’s make cake!

 Pre-heat the oven to 175°C (350°F).
 My oven is hot, but if yours is not, you can increase it to 200°C (375°F).
 You need two pâte feuilletée, pre-made if you want to save time.
 This is a flaky pie crust that is similar to filo pastry.
 I made mine gluten-free (and therefore less flaky) by using a GF flour mix for 2 of the cups, then a half cup of tapioca powder, a half cup of confectioner sugar, a cup of water and an egg white.
+(Edited to say I forgot to mention the butter – 125 grams, or just over a half cup).
 You’ll need the egg yolk at the end.

 Blend it up and it looks like this.